Skip to content

 • ✅ Setup Time: 2-4 hours (vs Excel: 2-3 days)

-• ✅ Cloud Sync (Real-time): Native integration
+• ✅ Cloud Sync: Native real-time integration

-• ✅ Multi-user Access: Seamless collaboration (no file locking)
+• ✅ Multi-user Access: Seamless collaboration

 • ✅ API Integration: Simple fetch() function